The Road Ahead

-On our most recent Daily Dose webinar, experienced entrepreneur and current Montreal-based strategy coach Shawn Johal explained how he grew the lighting business he started in the midst of a recession in 2009 to over 40 employees.
+On our most recent Daily Dose webinar, experienced entrepreneur and current Montreal-based strategy coach Shawn Johal explained how he grew the lighting business, which he started in 2009 in the midst of a recession, to over 40 employees.

 As he coaches businesses to do now, Shawn believes in the power of cross-functional “circles” to focus on critical priorities in the organization.
 At Align we’ve termed these “Tiger Teams” (no relation to a certain Netflix show), although many organizations still call these teams “committees”.

 Whether that may be obtaining federal loan assistance, expanding product offerings, or improving employee well-being while remote, critical strategic priorities often require contributions from multiple areas of your company.
 The ability to rapidly stand up and align contributors from verticals as different as HR, accounting, sales, marketing, and management around a single strategic plan may be a new skill for organizations or be more challenging to achieve while working remote.